Campus privacy officer: South Africa

 The Protection of Personal Information Act (POPIA) protects the collection of student data.
 This law ensures that higher educational institutions remain transparent by informing students why their data is being collected and explicitly indicating the intended use of this data.
 However, a 2016 study on South African universities highlighted how higher education institutions are not yet equipped to manage student data in a secure way.
 There currently is not a governance system within universities that outline how student data should be handled.

-Examples of Campus Privacy Officers
+Examples of campus privacy officers

-The role of Campus Privacy Officer falls under a variety of different titles on campuses across the United States as well as around the world.
+The role of campus privacy officer falls under a variety of different titles on campuses across the United States as well as around the world.
 Here are some examples of privacy roles that are present within higher education: